 The Employee Assistance Program is proud to announce our Strengthening Relationships Presentation Series.
 This series is part of EAP’s Building Community Initiative.
 Join us monthly on zoom as speakers share their professional expertise on helping people strengthen their relationships, with a range of topics and strategies for intimate relationships, friendships, families, and coworkers.
 See a list of our planned speakers and presentations below.
-(UTLearn links will be posted before each presentation.)
+You can see past presentations below.
+We are currently planning future gatherings and will post updates as we have them.

 September: "The Four Horsemen of the Apocalypse: Toxic Behaviors to Avoid When Arguing with Your Partner" presented by Veronica Leal, LPC of Westlake Couples Counseling on Wednesday 9/29 at 11:30 a.m.
 This presentation will discuss the work of Dr. John Gottman, a researcher in the field of couples counseling who is widely known for his ability to predict divorce with over 90% accuracy.
 Learn what he has identified as the four common yet toxic behaviors that predict relationship breakup or divorce and the more productive alternatives.